 Program Aims

 The mission of the UC Irvine Gynecologic Oncology Fellowship Program is to train academic gynecologic oncologists to organize and direct academic research-oriented units in the Departments of Obstetrics and Gynecology throughout the country.
 This mission is aligned with the School of Medicine’s tripartite mission of Discover, Teach, Heal.
-The central objective is for each fellowship graduate to attain sufficient competency in patient care, medical knowledge, professionalism, interpersonal and communication skills, practice-based learning and improvement, and systems-based practice to provide safe and effective care to women with gynecologic cancers.
+The central objective is for each fellowship graduate to not only attain sufficient competency but to excel in patient care, medical knowledge, professionalism, interpersonal and communication skills, practice-based learning and improvement, and systems-based practice to provide safe and effective care to women with gynecologic cancers.
 Comprehensive program goals and objectives provide a structure of graduated responsibility across multiple practice settings that serve culturally diverse populations with a spectrum of health conditions and variable access to care.
-Our program distinguishes itself by employing nationally and internationally renowned faculty in addition to offering two years of NIH-funded translational science training, advanced degrees in Public Health or Translational Science, extensive clinical research experience, and leadership in national and international professional organizations.
+Our program distinguishes itself by employing nationally and internationally renowned faculty in addition to offering extensive clinical research experience, robust clinical and surgical training, and leadership in national and international professional organizations.

 Program Strengths »